bec-archer/SR80-Manuals/user-manual.md

 - **Job number** (e.g., 20260325-1) and **status dots** — one colored dot per item showing where it is in the repair process (blue = checked in, yellow = being worked on, orange = tested, green = ready for pickup)
 - **Customer phone number** (tappable) and **name**
 - **Equipment summary** (e.g., "Pump × 1 · Cylinder × 2") and the date/time the job was created
+- **Job cost** — appears once at least one item has been priced.
+If all items have a cost entered, you'll see the full total (e.g., "$340.00") in clear, readable text.
+If some items are still being worked on and don't have a cost yet, you'll see an approximate total with "partial" next to it (e.g., "~$180.00 partial") in lighter text — this tells you the number isn't final yet.
+Tax is included in the total when tax is enabled in admin settings.
+Draft jobs and jobs with no cost entered yet don't show a cost line at all.
+Warranty jobs show "$0.00".

 Photos load in the background — you'll see the cards appear right away with placeholder tiles, and the actual photos fill in a moment later.